 Every year, one faculty member is chosen by Westmont's President, Dr. Beebe, to give what is known as the First Lecture during Orientation.
 The First Lecture was inaugurated in 2008 and serves as a transition between a high school and college learning environment.
-This year's distinguished faculty member is Dr. Thomas Knecht, Associate Professor of Political Science.
-Dr. Knecht has chosen Steve Monsma's Healing for a Broken World to lecture on.
+This year's distinguished faculty member is Dr. Michael Everest, Chair of the Chemistry Department.
+Dr. Everest has chosen John Polkinghorne's Science and Religion in Quest of Truth to lecture on.
 All new students are expected to read this book prior to arriving for Orientation.

 Getting to Know the Lecturer

 What are your hobbies/favorite things to do in Santa Barbara?

 I enjoy hiking in the mountains with my family, cooking, eating in interesting restaurants, and attending Westmont concerts.

 What were the best things about your first year in college?

 So much was new!
 I loved the professors and the new ideas in classes.
 Some of the books and classes (Christ and Culture by H. Richard Niebuhr, Calculus, etc.) really changed the way I think about everything--even to this day.
 I got to spend a little time in the research lab my first year, too, and that was a great experience.
 I also really enjoyed getting to know people on my floor.